anish-lakkapragada/anish-lakkapragada.github.io/_posts/2025-06-04-vc-rademacher-test.md

 layout: post
 title: "using the vc dimension & rademacher complexity"
 date: 2025-06-03 00:00:00
-description: just some basic statistical learning *practice*
+description: evaluating some bounds to go from (statistical learning) theory to practice
 tags:
   - statistical-learning-theory
   - vc-dimension